Quick Links

 Assistant Headteacher and Inclusion Lead: Mrs Sharon Marsden

-ARP Teacher: Mrs Sarah Speller
+ARP Lead Teacher/Manager: Mrs Sarah Speller

 School Safeguarding Team: Mr Christopher Speller, Mrs Sharon Marsden & Mrs Tracy Macdonald (contactable via.
 School Office)